galaxyproject/galaxy-hub/src/news/2018-11-gccbosc-videos/index.md

 ---
 title: "GCCBOSC 2018 Videos are Online"
 tease: "Missed it?
-Here are the 70+ talks from GCCBOSC 2018."
+Now you can watch all 70+ talks from GCCBOSC 2018."
 date: '2018-11-14'
 ---